tov/libffi-rs/process/README.md

 a Rust lambda (or any object implementing `Fn`/`FnMut`) into an ordinary C function pointer that we can pass as a callback to C.

-The easiest way to use this library is via the `high` layer module, but more flexibility (and less checking) is provided by the `middle` and `low` layers.

 ## Usage

 It’s [on crates.io](https://crates.io/crates/libffi), but before you